 The primary driver behind Tesla’s success is the desire and need for innovation.

 Elon Musk believes that sustainable energy is what will move the world forward.
 Until then, however, there is no solution or a way to achieve that.
 So in his mind, there is only one thing that could solve the issue, and that is innovation.
-According to Elon Musk, innovation is driven mainly by new entrants.
+According to Elon Musk, new entrants drive innovation.

 In industries where there are no new entrants, it is very rare to see innovative measures.
 Companies undertake certain activities but only in the spectrum of what is obviously feasible or is already extant.
 A new entrant is what is needed to disrupt the status quo and bring innovation in the field, and Tesla delivered much-needed change with its new electric cars.
 Their first car, the Roadster, set a new standard for luxury cars and has drawn the attention to the potential electric vehicles hold for the future development of the automobile industry.